WalletWasabi/WasabiDoc/docs/FAQ/FAQ-Introduction.md

 :::details
 ### Is there a way to check Wasabi uptime status?

-Yes, you can check the status of Wasabi-related services and websites (like coordinator, API, backend, etc.) via [UptimeRobot Wasabi Status Page](https://stats.uptimerobot.com/W7q65in4y)
+Yes, you can check the status of Wasabi-related services and websites (like APIs, Backend, etc.) via [UptimeRobot Wasabi Status Page](https://stats.uptimerobot.com/W7q65in4y).

 :::